vector-js/vector/website/content/tutorials/getting-started/index.md

 date: "2019-02-05T12:03:45-07:00"
 layout: video
 weight: 1
+next-tutorial: control-with-position
 ---

 Welcome!
 To use this library, download the <a href="/getting-started.tgz" download>getting-started.tgz</a> tar ball and follow the instructions below.
 The tar ball contains a folder with an index.html file and script.js file.
-The HTML file links the library's style sheet, has an element with an unique id, and includes the script file.
+The HTML file links the library's style sheet, includes the script file which creates the interactive image, and has an element with an unique id that the interactive is rendered within.

 <div class="filename">index.html</div>